Redux in React - React Redux Tutorial with Example

 Core Principles of Redux Architecture

-• Single Source of Truth: The state of the entire application is stored in a single object tree called the store.
+• Single Source of Truth: Did you know that Redux keeps your entire application state in a single object tree called the store?
+This simplifies state management significantly.

-• State is Read-Only: The only way to change the state is by dispatching an action, ensuring predictability.
+• State is Read-Only: The only way to update the state is by dispatching an action.
+This ensures everything stays predictable and under control.

-• Changes are Made with Pure Functions: Reducers are pure functions that return a new state based on the previous state and the action.
+• Changes are Made with Pure Functions: Redux usesreducers, which are pure functions.
+They calculate the new state based on the previous state and the dispatched action.

 Key Components of Redux Architecture